The Allure of Street Photography

 [You have to] dig deep into yourself, try to see who you are, what your interests are; and then go out and try and photograph that.
 Try to express yourself through your photography.

 Imitation as part of learning is a strong approach, however, developing the ability of personal expression is even more important.
-So we want to layer these two things by practicing and improving by getting techniques and approaches in our ‘locker’, and in parallel learning how to express ourselves in our photography.
+So we want to layer these two things by practicing and improving, by getting techniques and approaches in our ‘locker’, and in parallel learning how to express ourselves in our photography.

 Below are three galleries of images that example the three approaches we have broken street photography down to, take a look, the images are accompanied with tips & comments.